Recruiters review thousands of resumes every month. They’re tired of reading the same information, told in different ways, over and over.

 For instance, instead of writing that you're "results oriented" or a "Go getter," you should just write about what you accomplished in your last role.

 "Creative" and "Innovative" are clichés now, too.
-Write about a problem you solved in a creative manner, and that'll serve as a better proof of your out-of-the-box thinking capacity.
+Write about a problem you solved in a creative manner.
+That'll serve as a better proof of your out-of-the-box thinking capacity.

 Check out this article to how action words affect good and bad resume examples: